TalarifyZA/research-software-indaba/content/home/about.md

 {{% callout note %}}

-Please note this workshop is open to decision-makers affiliated with organisations that trains and/or employs research software and systems developers as well as funders and policy-makers, by invitation.
+Please note this workshop is open to decision-makers affiliated with organisations that train and/or employ research software and systems developers as well as funders and policy-makers, by invitation.
 If you are interested in attending but have not received an invitation, please [contact us](rsse-africa@talarify.co.za).

 {{% /callout %}}